fuzziqersoftware/resource_dasm/README.md

 This project contains multiple tools for reverse-engineering classic Mac OS applications and games.

 The most general of these is **resource_dasm**, which reads and converts resources from the resource fork of any classic Mac OS file, including applications.
+Most of resource_dasm's functionality is also included in a library built alongside it named libresource_dasm.

 There are several programs for working with specific games:
 - **bt_render**: converts sprites from Bubble Trouble and Harry the Handsome Executive into BMP images